OkiDokiTokiLoki/doodle-sketch/README.md

 A take on the classic "Etch-A-Sketch".
 Create pixel art with the click (or drag) of a mouse.
 Choose from various grid sizes as well as an array of color palettes.

 ## Technologies
-Utilizing vanilla front end technology and manipulating DOM elements in the browser to create a simple darwing tool.
+Utilizing vanilla front end technology and manipulating DOM elements in the browser to create a simple drawing tool.

 This project is created with:
 * HTML